-The contents of this publication may be cited in academic publications, as well as downloaded and printed for individual use only.
-These materials may not be distributed, resold, nor used to create revenue-generating content by any entity other than the ACS without the express written permission of the ACS.
+The contents of this publication may be cited in academic publications, but otherwise may not be reproduced or transmitted in any form by any means without the express written permission of the ACS.
+These materials may not be resold nor used to create revenue-generating content by any entity other than the ACS without the express written permission of the ACS.